Revenue Announces Threshold Updates Under the Delaware Competes Act

-The safe harbor provision for small businesses was enacted in 1984, but because the original qualification thresholds had not been adjusted in recent years, many small businesses no longer qualified.
-“Updating thresholds throughout Delaware’s tax code will reduce administrative and compliance costs for small businesses and the Division of Revenue alike,” said Department of Finance Deputy Secretary, David Gregor.
-“It also increases the tax code’s predictability and fairness for small businesses; cutting filing frequencies for roughly 1,000 small business gross receipts taxpayers and 2,000 small business withholding filers.”
+As noted last year, the safe harbor provision for small businesses had been enacted in 1984, but because the original qualification thresholds had not been adjusted, many small businesses had stopped qualifying for the reduced reporting obligations.
+“Updating thresholds throughout Delaware’s tax code reduces administrative and compliance costs for small businesses and the Division of Revenue alike,” said Division of Revenue Director, Jennifer Noel.
+“These adjustments will continue to ensure that the tax code is predictable and fair for small businesses and will maintain the reduced filing frequencies that small businesses benefited from last year.”